brentgroves/go_web_docker/go_web_docker.md

 ## Continuous Integration with Semaphore

 Docker is a great solution to package and deploy Go applications.
 The only downside is the additional steps required to build and test the image.
-This hurdle is easily is best dealt with Continuous Integration and Continuous Delivery (CI/CD).
+This hurdle is easily is best dealt with **[Continuous Integration and Continuous Delivery (CI/CD)](https://semaphoreci.com/cicd)**.

+A **[Continuous Integration (CI) platform](https://semaphoreci.com/continuous-integration)** can test our code on every iteration, on every push and every merge.
+Developers adopting CI no longer have to fear of merging branches, nor be anxious about release day.
+In fact, CI lets developers merge all the time and make safe releases any day of the week.
+A good CI setup will run a series of comprehensive tests, like the ones we prepared so far, to weed out any bugs.

+Once the code is ready, we can extend our CI setup with **[Continuous Delivery (CD)](https://semaphoreci.com/cicd)**.
+CD can prepare and build the Docker images, leaving them ready to deploy at any time.

 ## **[NEXT](https://semaphoreci.com/community/tutorials/how-to-deploy-a-go-web-application-with-docker)**